Updated March 18, 2023

 Example: Upper (Cutomer_Name)

-Oracle is one of the biggest software business providers who have a broad portfolio of services for all type of industry.
+Oracle is one of the biggest software business providers that have a broad portfolio of services for all type of industry.
 Oracle string function helps clients to designed roadmaps, drift to the cloud and take benefit of loom technologies from any viewpoint; hybrid implementations, new cloud stationing, and on-campus environment.
-Oracle’s approach makes it simple for an organization to get initiated in the cloud and make it easier to bolster as the business grows
+Oracle’s approach makes it simple for an organization to get initiated in the cloud and make it easier to bolster as the business grows.

 This has been a guide to Oracle String Functions.
 Here we discussed how to use string functions in Oracle programming with the help of examples.
 You can also go through our other suggested articles to learn more–